 The suggested definition for “Transactional Analysis” is that it is a “theory of personality and a systematic psychotherapy for personal growth and personal change”.

 These days TA is this and so much more.

 A Theory of Personality

 If we look at Transactional Analysis as a theory of personality it helps us to understand how we are each structured psychologically.
-TA has a straight-forward and easily accesible model known as the ego-state model, aka the PAC model, that helps us to do this.
+TA has a straight-forward and easily accessible model known as the ego-state model, also known as the PAC model, that helps us to do this.
 Using the ego-state model we can also understand how people function, how we use our personality to express ourselves in terms of behaviour and also how we communicate and interact with others.